 Your cart is currently empty.Continue Shopping

-From its inception, Fazl has been about love; loving orphans and loving local Himalayan artisans, but also the love between two people who ended up being partners in both life and business.
-Vanessa and Mike met once upon a time in North India while on a trip volunteering at orphanages.
+From its inception, Fazl has been about love; loving orphaned children and loving local Himalayan artisans, but also the love between two people who ended up being partners in both life and business.
+Vanessa and Mike (on the far right) met once upon a time in North India while on a trip volunteering at orphanages.
 This proved to be a trip that would change their lives.
 In 2015, they moved from Canada to a tiny Himalayan single-road village so that they could serve the orphanage children long-term.
-Downstairs from them lived Jalebi, their cow with a weakness for mango peels.

 For many years, Mike had long harboured a dream of setting up a social enterprise to help create sustainability for the orphanages.
-While in a bazaar one day, Vanessa held up a pair of handmade, local socks and asked, “What if we could support not only the children, but also the women who make these products too?”
+While in the bazaar one day, Vanessa held up a pair of handmade, local socks and asked, “What if we could not only support the children, but also the women who make these too?”

 Inspiration struck and Mike put together a business plan.
 Six months after their move to India, with the help of their business partners, they crammed 400 socks into vacuum-sealed bags, stuffed them into their suitcases, and flew back to Canada to test the market.
 The socks were a hit!

-Also on the team is Auntie Mawateii who is the founder of the same orphanage where Anand and Tsewang grew up.
-Aunti Mawateii is the motherhead of our company and grounds us with her love for everyone and wealth of experience.
-On the Canadian side is Cam, Vanessa’s brother-in-law who oversees the North American operations.
+Also on the team is Auntie Mawteii who is the founder of the same orphanage where Anand and Tsewang grew up.
+Auntie Mawteii is the mother-head of our company and grounds us with her love, wisdom, and wealth of experience.
+On the Canadian side is Cam, Vanessa’s brother-in-law who is the director of the North American operations.

-Every time you purchase Fazl, you help to provide food, shelter, education, and clothing to orphaned and destitute children in India.
-We are committed to supporting orphanages in India that care for vulnerable children and we dedicate 50% of our net profits to this cause.
+Every time you purchase Fazl, you are helping to provide food, shelter, education, and clothing to orphaned and destitute children in India.
+We are committed to supporting orphanages in India that care for vulnerable children and we dedicate a portion of our net profits to this cause.
 Our company grew out of a deep love for these homes and the sacred work they do.

-When you purchase Fazl, you are also supporting dignified employment to artisans in need.
+When you choose Fazl, you are also supporting dignified employment to artisans in need.
 We give fair wages to the women in our community who handcraft every item.
-These are women who possess amazing skills yet were struggling financially before we met them.
-Our knitwear and handloom collections are made from designs indigenous to the Himalayan people and Mizo people, respectively.
+Our knitwear collections are made from designs indigenous to the Himalayan people.
 We are humbled to be able to support their beautiful traditions and watch as artisans pass their designs from mother to daughter, down through the generations.

-The yarn we use is 100% vegan and comprised of a blend of 80% acrylic and 20% nylon.
-It’s what we like to call Synthetic Wool.
+The yarn we use is 100% vegan, synthetic, and comprised of a blend of 80% acrylic and 20% nylon.
 Super soft and toasty warm (just like sheep’s wool), our vegan yarn isn’t itchy and doesn’t cause allergic reactions (unlike sheep’s wool).
 Our yarn is ultra-durable and ethical so you can be confident that what you’re wearing will last while doing people good.
 Currently, we’re looking into sourcing yarn made from recycled materials.
 We want to take sustainability to the next level.

-We invite you to join us in this movement.
-Wear the change you want to see in the world.
+We invite you to join us and wear the change you want to see in the world!